Note2 February 2026

 This isn't unique to companies.
 Religious traditions, political parties, families, basically any group that has to transmit its values across time and distance runs the same two systems.
 The catechism and the kitchen table.
 The party platform and the precinct meeting.
 Or: the family story told at Thanksgiving and the one everyone knows not to bring up.

-When a company grows quickly, it's tempting to credit its values.
-But success only tells you the system was coherent, not that it was pointed in a direction worth defending.
+Success only tells you the system was coherent, not that it was pointed in a direction worth defending.
 Uber's values produced extraordinary growth and extraordinary scandal from the same source.
 The aggression that scaled the company was the aggression that almost consumed it.
-A value system can be perfectly coherent and perfectly destructive at the same time.
+Uber became a verb and nearly became a cautionary tale from the same source.

 Netflix revised its famous deck.
 Uber eventually rewrote its values entirely.
 If the two most cited examples of coherent values both required revision, the question becomes whether any fixed articulation of culture can remain true as the organization underneath it changes.
 The answer may be that values are not statements but practices, and practices need constant renewal in a way that documents don't.